s4nti4gomedin4/PlayfabUtilities/README.md

 To test the project, open test scene from PlayfabUtilities/Test/Scenes/test.scene

-put required information to run the test from unity editor
+put required information to run the test from unity editor.
+Title ID,

 ### Break down into end to end tests